Caring for our elderly veterans is crucial.

 VA Health Care: Veterans can access a wide range of medical services through VA hospitals and clinics.
 This is essential for addressing both short-term and long-term healthcare needs.

-Aid and Attendance (A&A): A&A is an additional benefit for veterans who require assistance with daily activities due to disability or illness.
+Aid and Attendance (A&A): A&A is an additional benefit for veterans and dependents who require assistance with daily activities due to disability or illness.
 The disabilities can be due to service and/or civilian illness or injury.
 It can help cover the cost of home care, assisted living, or nursing home care.

 Dependency and Indemnity Compensation (DIC): DIC is available to the surviving spouses and dependent children of veterans who died as a result of service-connected disabilities or while on active duty.